 fx = ∑λ*DT(i)

-So, we can say by looking into this pseudo code that DTs formed are not independent, and the growth of any tree strongly depends on the evolution of previously grown trees.
+By looking into this pseudo code, DTs formed are not independent, and the growth of any tree strongly depends on the evolution of previously grown trees.

 If we look into the pseudo-code of boosting, we have three tunable parameters that can affect the performance of our boosting algorithms.
 These are: